nikoskon2003/royale-verify/README.md

   - `!editusers <add, remove> <amount>`
     * This command is use to add/remove users from the verified users list, of the server.

+  - `!playdeck <true, false>`
+    * Set if playyers need to play with a deck to get verified
+    * We strongly discourage having playdeck to false!